rodlie/powerkit/docs/README.md

 ## CONFIGURATION

-The most common options are available directly from the system tray icon, for more advanced options open *``Settings``* from the system tray menu or run *``powerkit --config``*.
+Settings are available directly from the system tray icon  or run *``powerkit --config``*.
 You should also be able to lauch the powerkit settings from your desktop application menu (if available).

 ## SCREEN SAVER